smarinovic/smarinovic.github.io/_posts/2020-06-09-EggHunter.md

 JMP EDX                       ; jump to ECX + 8 address where shell code would be located
 ```

-Now everyting works fine, reverse shell code is found by Egg Hunter and (reverse) shell code is executed.
+Now everyting works fine, shell code is found by Egg Hunter and (reverse) shell code is executed.

 ![egghunter2 works](https://smarinovic.github.io/assets/img/slae_00016.png)

-Finding an egg with this Egg Hunter takes time and it has impact on performance which is seen when we look at CPU utilization (98.3%).
+Finding an egg with this Egg Hunter takes time and it has impact on performance which can be seen on the right part of the screenshot - CPU utilization (98.3%).

 ![cpu utilization](https://smarinovic.github.io/assets/img/slae_00020.png)

-According to resources listed in last chapter, Linux memory is splited into pages.
-Page size is 4096 bytes.
+According to resources listed in last chapter, Linux maps user portion of the virtual address space using 4KB pages.
+Bytes 0-4095 fall in page 0, bytes 4096-8191 fall in page 1, and so on.
 If one address from the page is not accessible, all other addresses form the same page are also not accessible.
-So in order to speed up egghunter we could test if any address from page is accessible and if it is not we can skip to another page which saves us 4095 access attempts per page.
+So in order to speed up egghunter we could test if any address from page is accessible and if it is not we can skip to another page which saves us 4095 access syscalls per page.

 ## Egg Hunter - third and final attempt ##